Parkala: Art, culture, & sports

 Bhuta Kola and Nagaradhane are some of the cultural traditions of Parkala, like elsewhere across the coastal Karnataka region.
-Folk arts like Yakshagana are also popular, with a local team of artistes winning state and other awards.
+Folk arts like Yakshagana are also popular, with a local team of artists winning state and other awards.
 The famous Netaji Sports Club (R.) was established in 1975 at Parkala.

 Climate

-The summers (February–May) are hot/humid, winters (October–January) cool and the monsoon (June–September) sees some fairly heavy rains.
+The summers (February–May) are hot/humid, winters (October–January) are cool, and the monsoon (June–September) sees some fairly heavy rains.